Rocky Bleier: Early life

 Born and raised in Appleton, Wisconsin, Bleier was the oldest of four children of Bob and Ellen Bleier, who ran a tavern, Bleier's Bar, while the family of six lived above it.
 He had a paper route as a youth, and graduated from Xavier High School in 1964, where he starred in football and basketball.
 In football, Bleier was a three-time all-state selection as running back, and won all-conference honors at both linebacker and defensive back.
 He was a team captain in football, basketball, and track.

-Bleier played college football at the University of Notre Dame in Notre Dame, Indiana, and graduated in 1968 with a degree in business management.
+Bleier played college football at the University of Notre Dame in South Bend, Indiana, and graduated in 1968 with a degree in business management.
 During his junior season in 1966, the Fighting Irish won the national championship and he was a team captain as a senior in 1967.
 He was selected in the 16th round of the 1968 NFL/AFL draft by the Pittsburgh Steelers, 417th overall.

 Military service

-Vietnam

 After his rookie season with the Steelers, Bleier was drafted into the U.S. Army on December 4, 1968, during the Vietnam War.
 He volunteered for duty in South Vietnam and shipped out for Vietnam in May 1969 assigned to Company C, 4th Battalion (Light), 31st Infantry Regiment (Pro Patria), 196th Light Infantry Brigade (Ahead of the Rest) (Chargers), Americal Division, and assigned as a squad grenadier operating a 40mm M79 grenade launcher.
 His rank was Specialist 4.